kcvinker/Winforms/README.md

     frm.height = 500
     frm.font = new_font("Tahoma", 13)

     // When we click on somewhere, it prints the mouse coordintes.
     // Handy at design time because, you can easily know the points for a new control. print_points(frm)
     create_handle(frm)

+    // Let's add a timer to this form which ticks in every 400 ms.
+    // And our timer_ontick proc will be called on each tick. tmr = form_addTimer(frm, 400, timer_ontick)

     // Let's add a menubar and some menu items. mbar := new_menubar(frm, "File", "Edit", "Format")